yvf/rust-ldap3/LDAP-primer.md

 so a method of using domain names in DNs was standardized in RFC 2247 and is predominantly used in LDAP today.

-The DN above has the rightmost part in a different color.
+The DN above has the rightmost part in italic.
 That part directly corresponds to the domain __example.com__.
 In a DIT organized with such a mapping, all entries are at or below the domain, which is then called the __suffix__ or __naming context__.
 A single DIT can contain multiple naming contexts.

 There is a special entry at the very root of the DIT.
 It has an empty DN and is called the __root DSE__ (DSA Specific Entry; "DSA" stands for "directory